Successor Feature Representations: Experimental Details: Object Collection Environment

 All agents were evaluated in both task types (linear or general reward function) on 300 tasks.
 The agents experienced the tasks sequentially, each for 20.000 steps.
 The agents had knowledge when a task change happened.
 Each agent was evaluated for 10 repetitions to measure their average performance.
 Each repetition used a different random seed that impacted the following elements: a) the sampling of the tasks, b) the random initialization of function approximator parameters, c) the stochastic behavior of the environments when taking steps, and d) the $\epsilon$-greedy action selection of the agents.
 The tasks, i.e.\ the reward functions, were different between the repetitions of a particular agent, but identical to the same repetition of a different agent.
 Thus, all algorithms were evaluated over the same tasks.

-The SF agents (SFQL, $\xi$-learning) were evaluated under two conditions regarding their reward model of a task.
+The SF agents (\sfql, \sfrqlearning) were evaluated under two conditions regarding their reward model of a task.
 First, the reward weights or the reward function is given to them.
-Second, that they have to learn the reward weights or the reward function online during the training (SFQL-R, SFQL-$h$, Xi-R, CXi-$h$).
-As the SFQL does not support general reward functions, it is not possible to provide the SFQL agent with the reward function in the first condition.
+Second, that they have to learn the reward weights or the reward function online during the training (\sfql-R, \sfql-$h$, \sfrql-R, C\sfrql-$h$).
+As the \sfql does not support general reward functions, it is not possible to provide the \sfql agent with the reward function in the first condition.
 As a solution, before the agent was trained on a new task $\mathcal{M}_i$, a linear model of the reward $R_i(\phi) = \phi^\top \tilde{w}_i$ was fitted.
 The initial approximation $\tilde{w}_i$ was randomly initialized and then fitted for $10.000$ iterations using a gradient descent procedure based on the absolute mean error (L1 norm):

 with a learning rate of $\eta=1.0$ that yielded the best results tested over several learning rates.

 \paragraph{Hyperparameters:}